Theravada: Non-canonical literature

 There are numerous Theravāda works which are important for the tradition even though they are not part of the Tipiṭaka.
 Perhaps the most important texts apart from the Tipiṭaka are the works of the influential scholar Buddhaghosa (4th–5th century CE), known for his Pāli commentaries (which were based on older Sri Lankan commentaries of the Mahavihara tradition).
 He is also the author of a very important compendium of Theravāda doctrine, the Visuddhimagga.
 Other figures like Dhammapala and Buddhadatta also wrote Theravāda commentaries and other works in Pali during the time of Buddhaghosa.
 While these texts do not have the same scriptural authority in Theravāda as the Tipiṭaka, they remain influential works for the exegesis of the Tipiṭaka.

 An important genre of Theravādin literature is shorter handbooks and summaries, which serve as introductions and study guides for the larger commentaries.
 Two of the more influential summaries are Sariputta Thera's Pālimuttakavinayavinicchayasaṅgaha, a summary of Buddhaghosa's Vinaya commentary and Anuruddha's Abhidhammaṭṭhasaṅgaha (a "Manual of Abhidhamma").

 Throughout the history of Theravāda, Theravāda monks also produced other works of Pāli literature such as historical chronicles (like the Dipavamsa and the Mahavamsa), hagiographies, poetry, Pāli grammars, and "sub-commentaries" (that is, commentaries on the commentaries).

 While Pāli texts are symbolically and ritually important for many Theravādins, most people are likely to access Buddhist teachings through vernacular literature, oral teachings, sermons, art and performance as well as films and Internet media.
 According to Kate Crosby, "there is a far greater volume of Theravāda literature in vernacular languages than in Pāli."

 An important genre of Theravādin literature, in both Pāli and vernacular languages, are the Jataka tales, stories of the Buddha's past lives.
 They are very popular among all classes and are rendered in a wide variety of media formats, from cartoons to high literature.
 The Vessantara Jātaka is one of the most popular of these.

+Other Buddhist texts

 Most Theravāda Buddhists generally consider Mahāyāna Buddhist scriptures to be apocryphal, meaning that they are not authentic words of the Buddha.
+Consequently, Theravādin generally does not recognize the existence of many Buddhas and bodhisattvas believed by the Mahāyāna school, such as Amitābha and Vairocana, because they are not found in the canonical scriptures.

-Doctrine
+Doctrine (pariyatti)

 Core teachings

-The core of Theravāda Buddhist doctrine is contained in the Pāli Canon, the only complete collection of Early Buddhist Texts surviving in a classical Indic language.
-These basic Buddhist ideas are shared by the other Early Buddhist schools as well as by Mahayana traditions.
+The core of Theravāda Buddhist doctrine is contained in the Pāli Canon, the only complete collection of early Buddhist Texts surviving in a classical Indic language.
+The fundamentals of Theravadin Buddhism are shared by the other early Buddhist schools and Mahayana traditions.
 They include central concepts such as: